How to Pick a Real Estate Agent for Buying a Home

 3. Get referrals from friends and family

-Besides providing great service throughout the homebuying process, pay attention to the agents who went above and beyond and made a lasting impression.
-According to the NAR, 89% of buyers would use their agent again or recommend them to others, so if you’ve had friends or family who recently worked with an agent, chances are they’ll give you a recommendation which is a great place to start.
+In addition to delivering excellent service throughout the homebuying process, consider agents who went above and beyond and left a lasting impression.
+According to the NAR, 90% of buyers would either use their agent again or recommend them to others.
+If friends or family have recently worked with an agent, they’re likely to offer a recommendation, which can be a great starting point.

-It also pays to be careful with referrals, though.
-Your friends and family have different financial circumstances, may want to live in different neighborhoods, and may have different priorities when it comes to buying a house.
-An agent who was perfect for your sister or childhood best friend might not be a great fit for you.
+However, it’s important to approach referrals with caution.
+Your friends and family might have different financial situations, preferred neighborhoods, and priorities when buying a house.
+An agent who was perfect for your sister or childhood best friend might not be the best fit for you.

-Tip: Speaking of friends and family, if any of yours happen to be a real estate agent and offer their services, put them through the same vetting process as you would anyone else.
+Tip: If any of your friends or family members are real estate agents and offer their services to you, make sure to put them through the same vetting process as you would with any other agent.
 No special treatment!

 4. Think about what you’re looking for in a home

-Different agents specialize in different types of properties, so Barnes says, a piece of due diligence for a buyer or seller would be to “ensure that the agent you’re looking to work with has performed transactions similar to the type of property that you’re looking to buy or sell.”
+Different agents specialize in various types of properties, so Barnes advises buyers or sellers to “ensure that the agent you’re looking to work with has performed transactions similar to the type of property you’re looking to buy or sell.”

-Once you have this knowledge, you can find an agent who is better tailored to your needs and has worked with similar clients.
-After all, you don’t want to waste your time looking at agents who only work far outside your price range or with homes you don’t want to explore.
+With this information, you can find an agent better suited to your needs and experienced with similar clients.
+This prevents you from wasting time on agents who only operate outside your price range or with properties you’re not interested in.

-When it comes to finding a winning real estate agent, it might be helpful to think like a journalist or a detective.
+When searching for a top-notch real estate agent, it helps to think like a journalist or detective.
 A little creative investigation can go a long way.
-One way you can do this is by driving around the area where you’re most interested in buying.
+One effective method is to drive around the area where you’re interested in buying.

 “Look for yard signs in the location that you’re looking to buy.
-If there are a lot of yard signs for a particular brokerage or a particular agent, that can be a good sign that they might be the best person to work with,” points out Barnes.
+If there are a lot of yard signs for a particular brokerage or a particular agent, that can be a good sign that they might be the best person to work with,” Barnes suggests.

 I feel that the good agents have patience on their side, so any agent that’s looking to push a property — I think that’s a huge red flag.
 There’s a fine line between educating and advising, and being pushy and demanding.
 So I would be cautious of an agent who is trying to push, push, push, especially for a specific property or if there was some kind of incentive for that agent.